 Academic Achievement for Every Student – We have outstanding student achievement overall, but we need to look at our students as individuals, not averages.
-We should strive for at least 1 year’s academic growth for every child, every year.
-Closing the achievement gap for minority and low-income students must also be a central goal.
+Closing the achievement gap for minority and low-income students must move beyond good intentions to actual results.

-Mental Health & Emotional Well-Being – This has become a mainstream value at our schools, and we have to continue to build on it.
-We particularly need to increase access to mental health services for our teens.
-Finally, we need to explore ways to reduce student stress and achieve a healthy balance between fun and achievement.
+Mental Health & Emotional Well-Being – This has become a critical value at our schools, and we have to continue to build on it.
+The challenges of COVID-19 for children and teens makes this even more important.

 Data-Driven Decision Making – Debate without data is usually a waste of time.
-In fact, it's worse, since it can drive people apart.
+Even worse, since it can drive people apart.
 We need to insist on good data to make good decisions, and bring a spirit of cooperation and constructive problem solving to every issue.